DEFRA/ffc-pay-automation/README.md

 3. Install the recommended extensions from Visual Studio Code Extensions.
 4. Open Terminal within Visual Studio Code and install Yarn by running `npm install --global yarn` from the terminal
 5. Open Terminal within Visual Studio Code and install the dependencies by running `yarn install` from the terminal
-6. Open Terminal within Visual Studio Code and install the dependencies by running `apt-get install libgtk2.0-0 libgtk-3-0 libgbm-dev libnotify-dev libgconf-2-4 libnss3 libxss1 libasound2 libxtst6 xauth xvfb` from the terminal
+6. Open Terminal within Visual Studio Code and install the dependencies by running `sudo apt-get install libgtk2.0-0 libgtk-3-0 libgbm-dev libnotify-dev libgconf-2-4 libnss3 libxss1 libasound2 libxtst6 xauth xvfb` from the terminal

 ## Local Usage